 Meningitis is a medical emergency and needs immediate treatment.
 If you think your child might have meningitis, take him straight to the nearest hospital emergency department.

 Meningitis usually comes after an upper respiratory tract infection like a cold.

 Older children might complain of feeling generally unwell.
 They might have nausea, fever and tiredness.
 They might avoid eating.

 Late signs of infection include headache, a sore and stiff neck, vomiting and an inability to look at bright light.
 There might also be a rash that doesn’t disappear if you press a glass on it.
-This rash occurs with meningitis caused by the bacteria Neisseria meningitidis (known as meningococcal meningitis).
+This rash happens with meningitis caused by the bacteria Neisseria meningitides (known as meningococcal meningitis).

 Viral meningitis is usually less severe than bacterial meningitis.

 When to see your doctor about meningitis symptoms

 You should see your doctor if your child: